w3c/media-capabilities/eme-extension-policy-check.md

 waiting for the license exchange.

 HDCP may be one of many requirements for a content license.
-The proposed interface may later be extended to include other requirements as requested by application developers.
+The proposed dictionary may later be extended to include other requirements as requested by application developers.
+Feature detection can be done by developers by setting throwing getters.

 ## Overview